petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/custom-filter-examples.md

     **Checkpoint:** Because of the exact match to the content field, the Not Boosted Web Content appears before the Boosted Web Content.

-1. In the Kibana Dev Tools console, or from the CLI via cURL, execute a GET request to find DDM fields with `Boost` in the field name:
+1. In the Kibana Dev Tools console, or from the CLI via cURL, execute a GET request to find nested DDM fields with `ddm__*` in the field name:

     ```json
     GET liferay-20097/_search